gracewanggw/German14/README.md

 To play this game follow the following steps:

 1. Go to the green `Code` button in the top right.
-2. Download this with the `Zip Download`
+2. Download this with the `Download ZIP`
 3. Unzip the folder
 4. Open the folder
 5. Open `game` (not game.c)